 Viewing Access Keys

 On the Account tab, you can view your license type (Pro or Lite) and access key.
 You use the access key to connect agents to the Controller.
-For more information, see Agent-to-Controller Connections.
+See Agent-to-Controller Connections.